MRamadhanKesaPI/DAX-Measures__for__Maven-Market...Retail-Analytics-and-Optimization/README.md

 - What do total revenue and cost metrics reveal about profitability?
 - How does total profit correlate with other performance metrics?

-**Note**: These measures will be used in subsequent sections to analyze product performance, customer behavior, and operational efficiency.
+**Note**: These measures will be used in subsequent sections to analyze executive summary, product performance, customer behavior, and operational efficiency.

 Below are the DAX measures.
 ```DAX